 ... ) is

 A procedure’s parameter list defines its inputs and outputs, kind of like a mini-module.
 It can be a signal or a constant, but unlike a module, it can also be a variable.
-The procedure can also declare its own signals, constants, or variables.
-These are only valid inside of the procedure.
+You can declare objects between the “is” and “begin” keywords that are only valid inside the procedure.
+These may include constants, variables, types, subtypes, and aliases, but not signals.

 Unlike functions, procedures may contain wait-statements.
 Therefore, they are often used in testbenches like simple BFM’s for simulating interfaces, or for checking output from the device under test (DUT).